 \subsection{Composition with Value Gradients}

-To cleanly separate \emph{risk control} (via the LRT gate) from \emph{return seeking}, we optionally add a small critic step that mirrors common practice in diffusion-policy samplers.
-This step uses the \emph{action-space} gradient of a learned critic (not the diffusion score) with a simple schedule and clipping:
+To cleanly separate \emph{risk control} from \emph{return seeking}, we optionally apply a value-guidance step.
+Specifically, we ascend the \emph{action-space} gradient of a learned critic with a simple schedule and clipping:

 where $a_c\in\{\mu_u,\ \mu_{\text{LRT},t},\ (1-\rho)\mu_u+\rho\,\mu_{\text{LRT},t}\},$ and $\mu_{\text{LRT},t}=\mu_u+\beta_t(\mu_c-\mu_u)$ is the LRT-gated mean.
 We use a light, hand-tuned schedule (e.g., $\lambda_t\propto\sigma_t$) and gradient clipping to keep updates stable.